What is the UN Biodiversity Lab?

 Data Policy and Integrity

-Data that meets the minimum integrity thresholds receives the data integrity seal.
+All uploaded data undergoes the data integrity assessment framework, at the discretion of the data uploader.
 The integrity of each data layer is assessed using a standardized set of questions for each of the following four categories: (1) Reliability; (2) Technical Accessibility; (3) Openness; and (4) Sustainability.
 The level of compliance with each element of the data integrity standards is established in the course of the assessment.
 The results are contained within a database that is managed by UN Biodiversity Lab, together with data custodians.
 Following completion of the data integrity assessment, the results of the assessment are shared with the data custodians who are given the opportunity to take remedial actions to improve results prior to publication of the data sets and corresponding data integrity scores.
+You can access each public view's data integrity assessment score in the metadata.
+To learn more, access the guidance document here.

 Where does the data come from?